 The cliffside seat of Camreth originally belonged to the Family Gallicen—-a fearsome people who feared the entry of outsiders and despised non-humans.
 They stopped being fearsome when they took in a Dwarven envoy and tossed his disembodied head across the bridge back to his brethren.
 The envoy's daughter, Kotinia Godolsdottir, a talented mage, forced what was left of the lava deep beneath the surface of the former volcano up to ground level and burnt the entirety of the Family Gallicen to a crisp for their grievous offense, along with the first castle in Camreth, formerly known as Breachwall Keep.
 The ruins now barely stand on the Southern end of Camreth, and serve as a vineyard and citrus orchard, the walls now covered in vines and wild berries.
-Kotinia Godolsdottir went on to live in Camreth and found the Cathedral of Amboss, for Ambossinia, the Dwarven Goddess of Architecture, Crafting, Runes, and Smithing.
+Kotinia Godolsdottir went on to live in Camreth and founded the Cathedral of Amboss, for Ambossinia, the Dwarven Goddess of Architecture, Crafting, Smithing, Runes, Beauty, Fertility, and Feminine Strength.
 It is one of the most finely crafted buildings in the whole of Camreth, save for Felcliffe Keep and the Citadel's Engelturm Tower, all of which were built with the guidance of the Dwarven Priests of Ambossinia.

 Camreth became a great supplier of some of the finest agricultural goods and technology in the land, eventually surpassing the work of Saprolitus' Disciples in the nearby Geschulte Academy in Detterik.
 This was partially due to Saprolitus' growing madness and increasing secrecy, but it still decreased their credibility in the eyes of the people.
 It still serves as a major supply hub for surrounding Kingdoms and Fiefs.